Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/03_Configure_Jenkins_Library/README.md

                       - "gitBranchDiscovery"
     ```

-1. After adding the keptn libs, the Jenkins global libraries code block should look similar to this:
+1. After adding the keptn Jenkins libraries, the Jenkins global libraries code block looks like this:

     ```yaml
           globalLibraries: